UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Homeowners can reduce their environmental impact by adding renewable natural gas or carbon offsets to their energy plans.

-How to Switch Natural Gas Providers in Georgia
+How To Switch Natural Gas Providers In Georgia

 3. Compare new plans: Look closely at the price per therm and the monthly recurring charge for both True Natural Gas and Gas South.